viur-framework/flare/docs/html5.md

 These methods are helpful for adding classes dynamically.

 #### addClass()

-Adds a class to the html5 element and checks to prevent adding the same class.
+Adds a class to the html5.Widget and checks to prevent adding the same class.
 ```
 nav = self.appendChild("""<ul></ul>""")
 nav.addClass('navlist')
 ```

 #### removeClass()

 Checks if the object has that class and removes it
 ```
 nav = self.appendChild("""<ul class='big-red-warning-border-color'></ul>""")